skroggel/typo3-deployment/readme.md

     'queryFileAfterUpgrade' => ''
 ];
 ```
-## File: _.htaccess.dev / _.htaccess.prod / _.htaccess.stage
+## File: _.htaccess.dev / _.htaccess.prod / _.htaccess.stage / config.nginx.dev / config.nginx.prod / config.nginx.stage
 Contains the settings for the given environment.
+You can use .htaccess for Apache or config.nginx for Nginx.
 Will be deployed automatically.

 ## File: _.htpasswd.dev / _.htpasswd.prod / _.htpasswd.stage